mpampuch/nextflow-notes/README.md

 This will open a Nextflow REPL console for you to quickly test Groovy or Nextflow expressions.

-- Press `command + R` to run the code in the script file.
+- Press `command + R` to run the script in the console editor box.
 - Press `command + W` to clear the console output.